zuozhenggh/learning-library/data-management-library/mysql/mds-intro/introduction/introduction.md

 Introducing a powerful union between MySQL Enterprise Edition + Oracle Cloud Infrastructure

 In this hands-on workshop you will learn how to create your first MySQL Database Service System in a secure OCI environment.
-You will also learn how to connect and use your MMySQL Database Service System with the MySQL Shell tool.
+You will also learn how to connect and use your MySQL Database Service System with the MySQL Shell tool.

 Estimated Lab Time: 60 minutes